Rennie Curran: College career

 As a true freshman in 2007, Curran appeared in 11 games making five starts with 53 tackles including 9 for loss and 3 quarterback sacks.
 He received Freshman First-team All-America honors by Rivals.com, and Honorable Mention by The Sporting News.

 In his sophomore season, Curran started all 13 games leading the team in tackles (115), including a team-leading 10 for a loss and a team-high 3 sacks to go along with two forced fumbles.
 His 115 tackles were the most by a Bulldog since Orantes Grant recorded 120 in 1998.
 Curran was a finalist for the Butkus Award and earned Sophomore All-American honors by College Football News.

 In 2009, his junior season, he was voted First-team All-SEC by the AP and Coaches, and was also named First-team All-America by CBSSports.com after leading the SEC in tackles with 116.

 Professional career

 Tennessee Titans

-The Tennessee Titans selected Rennie Curran with the 97th pick of the 2010 NFL Draft.
+The Tennessee Titans selected Rennie Curran in the third round with the 97th pick of the 2010 NFL draft.
 He was given the number 53, the number of fan-favorite Keith Bulluck, a linebacker who was released earlier in the year.
 He was released on September 2, 2011.